-The Ankle Sprains online course and accompanying e-book explain who is most susceptible to this common injury, why the injury occurs, and how to best treat the injury so athletes can return to play as quickly as possible with reduced potential
+The Ankle Sprains online course and accompanying e-book explain who is most susceptible to this common injury, why the injury occurs, and how to best treat the injury so athletes can return to play as quickly as possible with reduced potential for reinjury.

 Ankle sprains are the most common injuries sustained during sport participation.
 Athletic trainers, physical therapists, coaches, and others who work with athletes need to be well versed in assessment, treatment, rehabilitation, and prevention methods.
 The Ankle Sprains online course and accompanying e-book explain who is most susceptible to this common injury, why the injury occurs, and how to best treat the injury so that athletes can return to play quickly and safely with reduced chance of reinjury.